EchoSphereStark/EchoSphere/README.md

 ### For Listeners

-- <strong>Curated Playlists:</strong> Access tailored playlists to explore interviews, tutorials, and recaps from blockchain experts.
+- <strong>Curated Playlists:</strong> Access tailored playlists to explore interviews, tutorials, and recaps from blockchain experts and other creators.

 - <strong>Search and Discover:</strong> Use powerful search tools to find content by topic, creator, or category.